Degrees and Certifications:

 I was born and raised in Rock Hill and my blood runs purple!
 I will always be proud to say I am a TROJAN!
 I graduated from Northwestern High School in 1980.
 From there I attended University of NC at Chapel Hill.
 I returned to Rock Hill and enrolled in Winthrop College where I received my Bachelor of Science degree in Elementary Education and my Masters in Reading.

-I have successfully raised two beautiful daughters, Courtney and Brandi.
+I have successfully raised to beautiful daughters, Courtney and Brandi.
 Courtney followed in my footsteps and also graduated from Winthrop University in Speech Pathology.
 She went on to graduate school at Western Carolina where she received her Masters in Speech.
-She is now a speech therapist in the local area.
-She and her husband Kenzie Green, have made me a proud grandmother of three lovely grands: Blake – 7 years old, Kennadi – 3 years old, and Chandler 2 years old.
+She now is speech therapist in the local area.
+She and her husband Kenzie Green, have made me a proud grandmother of three lovely grands: Blake – 8 years old, Kennadi – 4 years old, and Chandler 2 year old.
 My other daughter Brandi graduated from North Carolina A&T in Greensboro, NC with a Bachelor of Science in Biology.
 She currently is in Carolina Medical’s Nursing program and works part time for Carolina Medical.
-She also will soon be a mom!
+Brandi also is a proud mom of one son Easton!